grafana/agent/docs/developer/releasing.md

 Older release branches are maintained on a best-effort basis.
 The release shepherd for that branch determines whether an older release branch have a new patch release at their own discretion.

+Note that patching an old release branch works differently from patching the latest release:
+- `main` would not be updated to reference the patch version
+- The change applied to the old release branch would have to be listed in two sections in the changelog:
+   1. The patch release's section
+   2. The "unreleased" section
+- When publishing the release on GitHub, it should not be marked as "the latest".